Spyderisk/issue-porter/README.md

 - Implement file url mapping.
 This means XXXX
 - Implement a second editing pass of all the new GitHub issues, updating for file and user mapping when we have that information XXXX

+## Demo

+Once you have completed the Setup section below, the minimum demonstration of Issue Porter is:

+* set up a GitHub repo XXXX
+* XXXX
+* XXXX

 ## Setup

 ```bash